erwstout/ginger/documentation/columns.md

 ### No Padding (`.col-no-pad`)
 In some cases you may want to get rid of the column padding (gutter).
 This can easily be achieved by using a class of `.col-no-pad`.
+You can also adjust these by breakpoints, such as `.sm-col-no-pad`.

 ```html
 <div class="col-7 col-no-pad">